-In the previous post, we considered the basic elements for understanding genetic algorithm (fitness-function, selection, crossingover, and mutation), and we are ready to develop canonical genetic algorithm from scratch with using my favorite program language – Python!
+In the previous post, we considered the basic elements for understanding the genetic algorithm and main components such as fitness-function, selection, crossingover, and mutation.
+We are ready to develop canonical genetic algorithm from scratch with using my favorite program language – Python!
 Let’s start!

-I suggest to code genetic algorithm, which invokes the “black-box” functions.
+We defined the basic scheme for GA.
+Therefore we can sketch out the “black-box” functions (selection, crossingover, and mutation) .
 Below, the pseudocode with the “black-box” functions are placed inside a loop with the iterations labaled

 epoch.
 At the same time, we have defined the variables

 t, new, old.
-Each variable is a list with a population of decisions;
+Each variable is a list of decisions (or population).

 Take a look,